Photovoltaics: OPV

 Other possible future PV technologies include organic, dye-sensitized and quantum-dot photovoltaics.
 Organic photovoltaics (OPVs) fall into the thin-film category of manufacturing, and typically operate around the 12% efficiency range which is lower than the 12–21% typically seen by silicon-based PVs.
 Because organic photovoltaics require very high purity and are relatively reactive they must be encapsulated which vastly increases the cost of manufacturing and means that they are not feasible for large scale-up.
 Dye-sensitized PVs are similar in efficiency to OPVs but are significantly easier to manufacture.
 However, these dye-sensitized photovoltaics present storage problems because the liquid electrolyte is toxic and can potentially permeate the plastics used in the cell.
 Quantum dot solar cells are solution-processed, meaning they are potentially scalable, but currently they peak at 12% efficiency.

 Organic and polymer photovoltaic (OPV) are a relatively new area of research.
 The tradition OPV cell structure layers consist of a semi-transparent electrode, electron blocking layer, tunnel junction, holes blocking layer, electrode, with the sun hitting the transparent electrode.
 OPV replaces silver with carbon as an electrode material lowering manufacturing cost and making them more environmentally friendly.
 OPV are flexible, low weight, and work well with roll-to roll manufacturing for mass production.
 OPV uses "only abundant elements coupled to an extremely low embodied energy through very low processing temperatures using only ambient processing conditions on simple printing equipment enabling energy pay-back times".
 Current efficiencies range 1–6.5%, however theoretical analyses show promise beyond 10% efficiency.

 Many different configurations of OPV exist using different materials for each layer.
 OPV technology rivals existing PV technologies in terms of EPBT even if they currently present a shorter operational lifetime.
 A 2013 study analyzed 12 different configurations all with 2% efficiency, the EPBT ranged from 0.29 to 0.52 years for 1 m2 of PV.
 The average CO2-eq/kWh for OPV is 54.922 grams.

 Thermophotovoltaics

+Photovoltaic-Thermoelectric Generator

+Photovoltaic-Thermoelectric Generator (PV-TEG) hybrid system is a type of hybrid PV cell that pairs a photovoltaic (PV) cell with a thermoelectric generator (TEG).
+TEGs rely on the Seebeck effect, a phenomenon that occurs when a junction of two conducting materials experience a temperature difference thereby, inducing an electromotive force.
+The resulting voltage is directly proportional to the temperature difference.

+During the process of converting light into electricity, heat dissipates, making PV cells less efficient at high temperatures and reducing their lifespan.
+By integrating a TEG into the system, heat is facilitated away from the PV cell and converts it into electricity, thereby improving its efficiency and longevity.

+The thermoelectric figure of merit ZT, determines the efficiency of converting heat into electricity as well as the ability to cool.
+Optimizing parameters such as electrical conductivity (σ), Seebeck coefficient (S), thermal conductivity (κ) are of interest to maximize efficiencies.